Future of the Industrial Workspace

 (L) Filleting and storing fishes (R) Prepping semi-cooked meals for packaging

 (L) Snapshot of the cleaning, sorting and freezing assembly for squids.
-(R) Safety and hygiene prepping area for staff and visitors before entering the facility.
+(R) Safety and hygiene prepping area for staff and visitors.

 Factory of the future